genneko/freebsd-install-on-zfs/README.md

 $ shutdown -r now
 ```

 9. After the first boot, login and perform necessary configurations as usual.
+You can also do those tasks by post.scp.
 ```
 # passwd root
 # passwd freebsd